Yes No Share to Facebook

 Answer: No, tenants cannot withhold rent to compel landlords to address maintenance issues.
 Instead, tenants may file a Tenant Application About Maintenance with the Landlord Tenant Board and request to remit rent payments to the Board while awaiting dispute resolution.
 This ensures compliance with the law while addressing maintenance concerns effectively, providing peace of mind during the process.

-Is a Tenant Allowed to Hold Rent Back From a Landlord Until Maintenance or Repair Issues Are Addressed By the Landlord?
+Is a Tenant Allowed to Withhold Rent From a Landlord Until Maintenance or Repair Issues Are Addressed?

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board

-Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns If a tenant has issues with the state of repair of the rental unit, the tenant should refrain from withholding rent from the landlord.
+If a tenant has issues with the state of repair of the rental unit, the tenant should refrain from withholding rent from the landlord.
 Instead, the tenant should initiate proceedings at the Landlord Tenant Board and apply to pay the rent to the Landlord Tenant Board as a proper means to motivate the landlord to address the repair issues as complained of by the tenant.

 The Law

-If a tenant withholds rent in an effort to manipulate a landlord into addressing maintenance issues, the tenant does so improperly and unlawfully.
-Rather than wrongfully withholding rent, the tenant may lawfully submit a Tenant Application About Maintenance (Form T6) to the Landlord Tenant Board and the tenant may also apply to the Landlord Tenant Board to remit rent that becomes due to the Landlord Tenant Board instead of to the landlord.
+A tenant that withholds rent as a means to urge the landlord to make repairs or otherwise remedy perceived maintenance concerns does so improperly and unlawfully.
+Instead of withholding rent, upon submitting a Tenant Application About Maintenance (Form T6) to the Landlord Tenant Board, the tenant may apply to the Landlord Tenant Board to submit rent payments to the Landlord Tenant Board rather than the landlord.

-The Haran v Westover, 2021 CanLII 101368 and O.C. v.
-J.M.2018 CanLII 86120, D.P.J. v.
-A.C.2011 CanLII 26905 cases, among many others, address the improper conduct of withholding rent by a tenant.
-Specifically, in Haran, O.C., and D.P.J., the Landlord Tenant Board respectively stated:
+The cases of Haran v Westover, 2021 CanLII 101368, O.C. v.
+J.M., 2018 CanLII 86120, D.P.J. v.
+A.C., 2011 CanLII 26905, among others, address the impropriety of the withholding of rent by a tenant.
+Specifically, per Haran, O.C., and D.P.J., the Landlord Tenant Board said:

 14. It is important to note that the Act does not provide any authority to the tenants to withhold rent payments in order to compel specific performance by a landlord. ...